toladata/TolaProfile/README.md

 Instructions (Angular 2 FrontEnd)
 ====
-Refer to (https://angular.io/guide/quickstart) for step by step guide on how to set up angular2 environment.
+Refer to (https://angular.io/guide/quickstart) for step by step guide on how to set up angular2 environment

 cd into "FrontEnd" app
 npm install
-*install packages and other app dependancies ng serve
+* install packages and other app dependancies ng serve
-*start the server
+* start the server